 Heath Lab Overview

-“Some of the most interesting and urgent problems in P4 medicine reside at the boundaries of physics, chemistry, engineering and biology.”
+“Some of the most interesting and urgent problems in human health and precision medicine reside at the boundaries of physics, chemistry, engineering and biology.”

 –James R. Heath, PhD, President